rubenssohn/VARIANT_EXTRACTION/README.md

 ---
 ### TROUBLESHOOTING
 **(1) Import problem/Directory problem:**
-The program was only tested in MacOS.
+The program was only tested on MacOS.
 On other OS, the program might have trouble finding the folders in the directories of your computer.
 Please consider adapting the import and export functions in "/ve_methods/ve_logprocessing.py."

 **(2) Log transformation problem/Property definition problem:**